Yulbee/rsschool-cv/cv.md

  + *High level of responsibility*
  + *Loyality*

-##Education
+## Education

 Belarusian State University / Faculty of Geography and Geoinformatics

-##Courses
+## Courses

 RS Schools Course «JavaScript/Front-end.
 Stage 0» (in progress)

-##Expierence
+## Expierence

 I graduated from BSU, my specialization — ecology and geography.
-Now I have 6+ years expierence in IT (Gurtam) as maps specialist and product (maps/gis) manager.
+Now I have 10+ years expierence in IT (Gurtam) as maps specialist and product (maps/gis) manager.
 During this period I did great job:

 - Support customers on map issues